Follow these instructions to gather specific pieces of information to help troubleshoot Zowe CLI issues.

 @lts-incremental version is installed.

-@latest (forward-development) version tags:
+@latest (forward-development) version:

 More information regarding versioning conventions for Zowe CLI and plug-ins is located in Versioning Guidelines.